IT3038C/IT3038C.github.io/docs/week-6.md

 "Hello, World"
 ```

-Simple... now, let’s put this string in a variable.
+Simple... now, let's put this string in a variable.

 Variables can be declared using the keywords `var`, `let`, or `const`. `var` is the most common, but `let` and `const` are more modern.
 A `let` variable can be reassigned while a `const` variable cannot.